-Lloyd's centrally monitors syndicate liquidity both in terms of asset mix and future funding needs and conducts stress tests to monitor the impact on liquidity of significant claims events.
+Lloyd's centrally monitors syndicate liquidity both in terms of asset mix and future funding needs and syndicate stress tests were conducted in 2022 to monitor the impact on liquidity of significant claims events.

 C.5 Operational risk

 Operational risk is the risk of loss resulting from inadequate or failed internal processes, people and systems, or from external events.
 Operational risk is modelled using a scenario analysis approach, generating operational loss scenarios in conjunction with business teams.
 This may arise at syndicate level and centrally.